julian-perge/virtual-pet/README.md

-#Main Ideas#
+#Main Ideas
--Hunger/Energy
+1. Energy
-~Instead of hunger I have energy or health so I can say that test of strength takes X amount of energy based on the encounter --Berries (small energy, small hunger decrease but you have a lot of them) --Meat (avg hunger decrease/avg energy increase) --MRE-like item (high hunger decrease/high energy increase but massively increases boredom) --Special food item (massively decreases hunger while decreasing thirst and boredom)
+2. Instead of hunger I have energy or health so I can say that test of strength takes X amount of energy based on the encounter
+	1. Berries (small energy, small hunger decrease but you have a lot of them)
+	1. Meat (avg hunger decrease/avg energy increase)
+	1. MRE-like item (high hunger decrease/high energy increase but massively increases boredom)
+	1. Special food item (massively decreases hunger while decreasing thirst and boredom)

---Including the appetite descriptions within a value range of 0-100 --~Hunger - 10 - "Starving"~
+3. Including the appetite descriptions within a value range of 0-100
+	3. Hunger - 10 - "Starving"

 -Enemy Encounter that are of random level
 -Encounter uses energy level and encounter level